phemex/phemex-api-docs/Public-API-en.md

 * Clients can use WS built-in ping message or the application level ping message to DataGW as heartbeat.
 The heartbeat interval is recommended to be set as *5 seconds*, and actively reconnect to DataGW if don't receive messages in *3 heartbeat intervals*.

 ## API Rate Limits
+* Each Client has concurrent connection limit to *5* in maximum.
-* Every Client has subscription limit up to 20 per-connection.
+* Each connection has subscription limit to *20* in maximum.
-* When client exccedes the subscription limit, the connection will be dropped by DataGW.
+* Each connection has throttle limit to *10* request/s.

 ## WebSocket API List